jeferson0993/crud-vuejs-firebase/README.md

  I just have doing an vueJS example website that have:

-    A list of students which can be filtered by name, course and by semester A page to add a new student
+    A table to show the data of students
+    A modal to add a new student
-    A page to edit the data of a student
+    A modal to edit the data of a student
     Delete a student

-The data of a student are: Name, course, Semestre.
+The data of a student are: Name, course, Semester.

 Below are some images of the CRUD with vueJS webapp